gohilnihar07/Samsungpdtraining/README.md

 Performed through specialized software tools from the semiconductor foundry or third-party EDA (Electronic Design Automation) tools, these checks utilize design layout data (in GDSII or OASIS format) and technology-specific rules.
 Compatibility with the targeted semiconductor manufacturing process (e.g., 28nm, 14nm) is paramount for effective DRC checks.<br>

 Repeated iteratively throughout the design process, designers adjust and rerun the checks until they achieve a DRC-clean design.
-In the realm of VLSI design, DRC checks stand as a linchpin, ensuring the physical layout aligns seamlessly with the manufacturing process, culminating in reliable and manufacturable semiconductor devices.<br>
+In the realm of VLSI design, DRC checks stand as a linchpin, ensuring the physical layout aligns seamlessly with the manufacturing process, culminating in reliable and manufacturable semiconductor devices.<br><br><br>

+**--> LVS:-**
+- LVS, or Layout Versus Schematic in the realm of VLSI (Very Large Scale Integration) design, holds a crucial role in the design and verification of integrated circuits (ICs).
+It acts as a safeguard, ensuring that the physical layout of a chip aligns seamlessly with the intended schematic representation of the design.<br>

+- This essential step verifies that the geometric layout on the mask, representing the physical structure, precisely corresponds to the electrical schematic envisioned for the design.
+In essence, LVS checks for consistency, confirming that the layout mirrors the circuit's intended functionality.<br>

+- The LVS tool, typically working with layout data in formats like GDSII or OASIS, meticulously compares geometric shapes, connectivity, and other layout properties against the logical connectivity specified in the schematic.
+It scrutinizes for potential issues such as missing connections, shorts, opens, and other discrepancies.<br>

+- LVS is not a one-time task but an iterative process.
+Designers frequently tweak the layout based on LVS results, running checks multiple times until they achieve an LVS-clean design.
+Debugging and resolving LVS issues become integral aspects of the IC design process.<br>

+- In essence, Layout Versus Schematic (LVS) stands as a linchpin in VLSI design, ensuring the harmony between the physical layout and electrical schematic, safeguarding the chip's functionality, and minimizing manufacturing errors.<br><br>

 </details>